ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ## Persistence

-I did not get into persistence when I was working with this DLL, but it is good to know that this malware sample wants to be persistent and in order to do that it has to write a registry key at \\\HKLM\\\SYSTEM\\\CurrentControlSet\\\Services\\\IPRIP (Note: IPRIP is the default arugment).
+I did not get into persistence when I was working with this DLL, but it is good to know that this malware sample wants to be persistent and in order to do that it has to write a registry key at \\\HKLM\\\SYSTEM\\\CurrentControlSet\\\Services\\\IPRIP (Note: IPRIP is the default argument).
 I was not able to make it persistent, at least not at this time.

 ## Summary